Travel safely: vaccinations and travel first-aid kit

 Depending on where you’re going and what you plan to do there, certain vaccinations are recommended, such as typhoid, hepatitis A and B or rabies.
 An up-to-date vaccination against yellow fever is even compulsory to be allowed to enter some countries.
 An international vaccination booklet, issued by your doctor, is also required to prove your vaccination protection.
 If you’re planning a trip to distant countries, make an early appointment with your family doctor or tropical medicine doctor for advice.

 Basic insurance pays for those vaccinations that are generally recommended in Switzerland, for example against diphtheria.
 Some vaccinations are covered by supplementary insurance, in accordance with the general terms of insurance at the time the insurance is taken out.
-Sanitas customers can use the Cover Check in the Sanitas customer portal to see which vaccinations are covered by their insurance.
-They can also create a digital vaccination booklet in the customer portal to have an overview of their vaccination status at all times.
+Sanitas customers can use the Cover Check in the Sanitas Portal to see which vaccinations are covered by their insurance.
+They can also create a digital vaccination booklet in the app to have an overview of their vaccination status at all times

 Malaria prophylaxis and mosquito protection